Attack on RUC Birches barracks: Background

 In 1985 the IRA's East Tyrone Brigade, commanded by Patrick J Kelly, began a campaign of destroying remote RUC stations and preventing anyone from rebuilding them, to create no-go zones.

 On 7 December 1985 it launched an attack on the RUC barracks in Ballygawley, destroying the base and killing two RUC officers.

-On 22 January 1986 the East Tyrone Brigade fired mortars at the UDR base in Dungannon, injuring two UDR soldiers and damaging the base.
-Just over a week later, on 1 February, it carried out a large van bomb attack on Coalisland RUC base, damaging the base and several houses and shops.

 Attack

 It was a complex attack that involved several units, including teams of lookouts, an armed team and bomb-makers as well as a team to carry out a diversionary attack.
 A diversionary bomb attack was staged at Pomeroy to draw security forces away from the real target at the Birches.
 Another team hijacked a JCB digger, getaway vehicles and scout cars at Washing Bay.

 The digger would be used to deliver the bomb to its target.
 The IRA did not expect any resistance as the RUC station was unmanned at the time of the attack.
 The IRA first raked the base with automatic gunfire while the digger, with a bomb in its bucket, was driven through the high wire perimeter fence; the fence was to protect the base from grenade or mortar attack.
 The digger was most likely driven by young IRA volunteer Declan Arthurs from Galbally, County Tyrone, who had experience driving diggers on his family's farm.
 A volunteer then lit a fuse and the bomb exploded after the IRA had retreated to safety in a waiting van.
 The blast destroyed most of the base and also damaged nearby buildings, blowing the roof off a pub across the road.
 The IRA team then made its getaway.
 According to journalist Mark Urban, the armed members of the unit evaded British security force roadblocks by escaping in a boat across Lough Neagh.

 About 35 people were reportedly involved in the Birches attack, from planning, executing the attack and creating an escape route.
-A partially-disabled American tourist and six local civilians were slightly injured in the blast.
+A partially-disabled American tourist and two other civilians were slightly injured in the blast.